 Be sure to discuss with the owner of the car you intend to get a temporary cover on (if it is not yours).
 They might have a policy in place already.
 In this case, you may not need to purchase an emergency car insurance especially if the old one will cover you.
 Also, if you have a policy in place already, check to see if it covers rental cars or if it can be upgraded to cover it.
 This way you don’t go through the stress of taking out a new policy.

-Temporary car insurance for traveling in Europe
+Can I get temporary car insurance for traveling in Europe?

 If you are on a business trip or vacation anywhere in Europe and you need to drive for a few weeks or days, a short term policy can be a simple and affordable way to get the required cover for your trip.
 Typically, this includes all EU countries.